Victor Frankenstein (2015) Review

 If you’re to have any hope at all of enjoying “Victor Frankenstein”, you’ll need to ‘consciously uncouple’ yourself from the source novel.
-Screenwriter Max Landis – a divisive figure in the rarefied and polarised world of movie fanatics but a relative unknown to the movie going public at large – takes his inspiration not from Mary Shelley’s text but instead the many, many works derived from it in the years following its publication.
+The script takes its inspiration not from Mary Shelley’s text but instead the many, many works derived from it in the years following its publication.
 The ‘twist’ this time round is the story is told from Igor’s point of view, a character notable for not having appeared at all in the original novel.

 When a maltreated but keenly intelligent crippled hunchback (Daniel Radcliffe) is opportunistically rescued from the circus by maverick medical student Victor Frankenstein (James McAvoy), he adopts the guise of Frankenstein’s absentee roommate Igor and helps the scientist with his research into reanimating dead tissue.
 Their work draws the unwelcome and dogged attention of the devoutly religious Inspector Turpin of Scotland Yard (Andrew Scott) but when their work captures the interest of the ruthlessly ambitious aristocrat Finnegan (a loathsomely foppish Freddie Fox), Victor’s hubris leads him down a dark and dangerous path.